protontypes/open-sustainable-technology/README.md

  - [nempy](https://github.com/UNSW-CEEM/nempy) - This project aims to enhance the Australia electricity industries modelling and analytical capabilities
 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimiser (NEMO) is a chronological dispatch model for testing and optimising different portfolios of conventional and renewable electricity generation technologies
 - [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool
-- [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - model is a professional, open-source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios
 - [IDEAS](https://github.com/open-ideas/IDEAS) - Modelica library allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.